Open-Agriculture/AgIsoStack-plus-plus/examples/pgn_requests/README.md

 Sending a request for repetition rate is as simple as it was for a PGN request.
 The CAN stack will take care of message encoding for you.
 All you need to do is call the function `isobus::ParameterGroupNumberRequestProtocol::request_repetition_rate`.

-The use of this was omitted in the example, as it does not make sense to request a repetition rate from the broadcast address, and I do not know what devices you might have on your bus, so I suggest you check out the doxygen for this function so you are familliar with its parameters and usage.
+The use of this was omitted in the example, as it does not make sense to request a repetition rate from the broadcast address, and I do not know what devices you might have on your bus, so I suggest you check out the doxygen for this function so you are familiar with its parameters and usage.

 That's all for this example!
 You should now be able to easily deal with PGN requests and requests for repetition rate in your application.